I will always remember the day.

-No doubt, the fantasy of the perfect parent still exists – but with time, the fantasy will no longer be his only reality.
+No doubt, his fantasy of the perfect parent still exists – but with time and patience, the fantasy will no longer be his only reality.
 DCP

 Craig Peterson publishes EACH Child every Tuesday.
 To subscribe, open this link and “Like” the page.
 EACH Child is Special: Working Smarter Not Harder to Raise Every ONE

 To follow Craig’s progress in writing a book about raising his six children with special needs, click here: Adopting Faith: A Father’s Unconditional Love

 To follow Andrew’s inspiring story, “Like” his special Facebook page.
 Andrew Peterson Goes for the Gold